Truth or Twist? Optimal Model Selection for Reliable Label Flipping Evaluation in LLM-based Counterfactuals

-\paragraph{Identifying label flipping remains highly challenging.} LLMs may struggle to capture nuanced changes when determining the label of imperfect counterfactuals, as the context may not have fully shifted to support a different label, resulting in ambiguity (Appendix~\ref{app:challenges}).
-Notably, even the optimal judge model fails to fully capture label flipping, exhibiting an average discrepancy of 22.78\% relative to the user study results, which implies that a fully automated CDA pipeline is insufficient and necessitates human oversight.
+\paragraph{Identifying label flipping remains highly challenging.} LLMs may struggle to capture nuanced changes when determining the label of imperfect counterfactuals, as the context may not have fully shifted to support a different label, resulting in ambiguity (Figure~\ref{fig:example}, Appendix~\ref{app:challenges}).
+Notably, even the optimal judge model fails to fully capture label flipping, exhibiting an average discrepancy of 22.78\% relative to the user study results (Table~\ref{tab:automatic_evaluation_values} in Appendix \ref{apdx:auto_eval}), which implies that a fully automated CDA pipeline is insufficient and necessitates human oversight.

-\paragraph{Relationship $\mathcal{R}(\mathcal{G},\mathcal{J})$ impacts CDA outcomes.} We notice that when the LFR of $LLM_\mathcal{J}$, given its relationship to $LLM_{\mathcal{G}}$, aligns more closely with user study outcomes, the labels identified by $LLM_\mathcal{J}$ are associated with improved performance and greater robustness on both unseen and out-of-distribution data \cite{Kaushik2020Learning,gardner2020evaluating} (Appendix~\ref{apdx:CDA}).
+\paragraph{Relationship $\mathcal{R}(\mathcal{G},\mathcal{J})$ impacts CDA outcomes.} We investigate how the choice of relationship affects CDA outcomes (Appendix~\ref{apdx:CDA}).
+We notice that when the LFR of $LLM_\mathcal{J}$, due to its relationship to $LLM_{\mathcal{G}}$, aligns more closely with user study outcomes, the labels identified by $LLM_\mathcal{J}$ are associated with improved performance and greater robustness on both unseen and out-of-distribution data \cite{Kaushik2020Learning,gardner2020evaluating} (Appendix~\ref{apdx:CDA}).
 This association is particularly evident when these identified labels are treated as the ground-truth labels for counterfactuals, which subsequently serve as data points for CDA.
 This can be attributed to the fact that noisy and incorrect labels provided by judge models with suboptimal relationships contribute to performance deterioration \cite{zhu-etal-2022-bert, PMID:35254993}.